browsermt/bergamot-translator/README.md

     git submodule update --init --recursive
     ```

-3. Download models (only required if you want to package files in wasm binary)
+3. Download files (only required if you want to package files in wasm binary)

     This step is only required if you want to package files (e.g. models, vocabularies etc.)
     into wasm binary.
 If you don't then just skip this step.

     The build preloads the files in Emscripten’s virtual file system.

-    If you want to use bergamot models, please follow these instructions:
+    If you want to package bergamot project specific models, please follow these instructions:
     ```bash
     mkdir models
     git clone https://github.com/mozilla-applied-ml/bergamot-models